 Inspect the root ball.
 Notice if there are any dead or rotting roots and trim off with sterile pruners.
 If the plant is rootbound, cut through the roots to alleviate continued encircling.

 Ensure the plant is sitting about 1" below the edge of the pot to avoid water spillage.
 Add more soil and backfill around the sides by tamping down.
 Fill up to the soil line but not over.

 Water thoroughly, leaving the soil damp but not soggy.
 If settling occurs, add more soil.

-Water well to dampen the soil and let it drain.
-Remove any water from the saucer and avoid letting it sit in drainage water.
+Water well to dampen the soil and let the water drain.
+Remove any water from the saucer and avoid letting them sit in drainage water.